ArneCL/BlogPosts/golang-closures-anonymous-functions.md

-Title: Golang: Anonymous functions, function passing and closures
+Title: Golang: Passing anonymous functions and closures
 Tags: golang

 Golang can pass functions to other functions.